,

 Square cast iron skillet filled with sliced hot dogs mixed into baked beans; wooden spoon resting on a blue and white linen.

-Ahh Beanie Weenies are one of those foods straight out of childhood.
+Ahh Beanie Weenies are one of those great recipes straight out of childhood; something the whole family will love.

 Plus they’re as easy to make as pouring a bowl of cereal or a making PB&J.